-Taking the bus is a long hall out to Waimanalo, but can be done in about 1 to 1 1½ hours time.
+Taking the Oahu bus is a long hall out to Waimanalo, but can be done in about 1 to 1 1½ hours time.

 You can either take the any number of buses from Kuhio Ave, Waikiki to Ala Moana Shopping Center and transfer to the 57 bus that will take you up and over the Pali Hwy, through Kailua and onward to the Windward coast.

 Most of the Waimanalo Bay facilities are located under the Ironwood trees, off the beachside.